lexeremin/dotfiles/README.md

 ## Automated Setup

-`setup.sh` backs up your existing config and symlinks everything using GNU Stow.
+`setup.sh` backs up your existing config, applies your chosen theme, and symlinks everything using GNU Stow.

 What it does:
+- **Prompts for a theme** — lists available themes from `themes/`, lets you pick one, and writes it to all apps before stowing
 - Backs up any existing files/directories in `~/.config/` that would conflict (renamed to `.bak`)
 - Backs up zsh files in `$HOME` (`.zshrc`, `.zlogin`, `.zprofile`, `.zshenv`)
 - Creates `~/.zshenv` with `ZDOTDIR=$HOME/.config/zsh`